prominenceai/deepstream-services-library/docs/proto-lib-azure.md

 Follow the directions at https://docs.microsoft.com/en-us/azure/iot-hub/tutorial-connectivity#create-an-iot-hub.

 ## Register your IoT Edge Device
-There are three methods for registering your deviec, as outlined at https://docs.microsoft.com/en-us/azure/iot-edge/how-to-provision-single-device-linux-symmetric?view=iotedge-2020-11&tabs=azure-portal%2Cubuntu#register-your-device - **Azure portal**, **Visual Studio Code**, and **Azure CLI** - with **Azure portal** being the simplest.
+There are three methods to register your device as outlined at https://docs.microsoft.com/en-us/azure/iot-edge/how-to-provision-single-device-linux-symmetric?view=iotedge-2020-11&tabs=azure-portal%2Cubuntu#register-your-device - **Azure portal**, **Visual Studio Code**, and **Azure CLI** - with **Azure portal** being the simplest.

-The following section details the installation requirements and steps to use the **Azure CLI**.
+The following section details the installation process and steps to use the **Azure CLI**.

 ### Install the Azure CLI on your edge device
 #### For an x86 computer running Ubuntu: